 If you have a kid, chances are you certainly know exactly how difficult it can be to get them to go to bed during the night.
 Many toddlers will look for excuses, some of which are pretty inventive, to stay up much longer.
-As a guardian or parent, it is essential that you control this defiance as quickly as possible.
+As a guardian or parent, you must control this defiance as quickly as possible.

 A significant reason is that getting sufficient sleep is tremendously important, especially in the early stages of childhood development.